 Gartcosh is an attractive village with a Local Nature Reserve and attractive Johnson Loch, part of the 7 Lochs Wetland Park.

-The area around Johnston Loch also offers a place for relaxation and informal recreation for the residents and visitors alike.
-There is a cafe, Tea house on the Loch and fly fishing (member permit required).
-Johnston Loch is part of the 7 Lochs wetland park.
+The area around Johnston Loch also offers a place for relaxation and informal recreation for residents and visitors alike.

 The name 'Gartcosh' is thought to have evolved from the Gaelic word 'Gart 'meaning field and 'Cos' meaning hollow.
 The village was originally one of agriculture but eventually became known for its role in Scotland's Industrial Revolution.